bussiere/InstaPost/README.md

 -PIL (or pillow): for Image manipulation
 -wordpress_xmlrpc: https://python-wordpress-xmlrpc.readthedocs.io for Wordpress posting
 -numpy: for Ascii conversion
-(All available in PIP -do NOT install as root-)
+(All available in PIP3 -do NOT install as root-)

 ## Usage:
 ```
-python instaPost
+python3 instaPost
 ```

 or

 ```
-python instaPost -t
+python3 instaPost -t
 ```
 (This enables a text based image preview, for SSH users and such)